 While there’s no strict order, it’s practical to start with exterior tasks before the weather turns too cold.
 Then, move to interior tasks like checking your heating system and sealing drafts.

 Insulate exposed pipes, drain outdoor faucets, and keep your home’s temperature consistent.
-In very cold spells, let faucets drip slightly to prevent water from freezing.
+In freezing spells, let faucets drip slightly to prevent water from freezing.

 Add insulation if needed, seal gaps and drafts, replace furnace filters, use programmable thermostats, and ensure windows and doors are properly sealed.

 Always use a sturdy ladder when checking roofs or gutters.
 Turn off any power when working around electrical systems.
-If you’re unsure about a task, especially with the heating system or electricals, consult a professional.
+Consult a professional if you’re unsure about a task, especially with the heating system or electricals.

 Begin in early fall.
 This gives you ample time to identify potential issues, hire professionals if needed, and ensure your home is ready before the harshest winter conditions set in.